 The People section allows you to manage your site's users and add new users to your site.

+The Modules section allows you to install and upgrade new modules from this section as well as managing the modules that are already installed.

-The Configuration and modules section gives you access to all of the administration options that don't fit into other sections.
-You can also install and upgrade new modules from this section.
-There are several major subsections in the Configuration area including:
+The Configuration section gives you access to all of the administration options for many optional modules as well as standard options that do not fall into one of the other main sections.
+Depending on the modules you have installed, you can access a variety of subsections in the Configuration area including:

-Regional and Language - settings related to dates, time zones, languages, and translations.
+Regional and Language: Settings related to dates, time zones, languages, and translations.

-System – settings related to site information, actions, shortcuts, and statistics.
+System: Settings related to site information, actions, shortcuts, and statistics.

+User Interface: Settings related to Drupal's user interface.

+Workflow: This subsection contains tools to customize the process for creating, editing, and publishing content on the site.

-Search and Metadata – settings related to paths, urls, and searching.
+Search and Metadata: Settings related to paths, URLs, and searching.

-People and Permissions – allows you to configure roles and permissions to determine what visitors can do on your site, and allows you to control who can access your site.
+People and Permissions: Allows you to configure roles and permissions to determine what visitors can do on your site, and allows you to control who can access your site.

-Development – miscellaneous settings related to logging, error reporting, performance, and monitoring.
+Development: Miscellaneous settings related to logging, error reporting, performance, and monitoring.

-Webservices – configuration for importing and exporting data as RSS information.
+Web Services: Configuration for importing and exporting data as RSS information.

-Media – settings related to the file system as well as images.
+Media: Settings related to the file system as well as images.

-Content Authoring – allows you to modify options related to building content.
+Content Authoring: Allows you to modify options related to building content.
 By default, this includes the configuration of Text formats.

 As new modules are installed, new settings and new subsections may be added.

-The Reports section contains a variety of reports related to the operation of you website.
+The Reports section contains a variety of reports related to the operation of your website.

 The Help section, as it's name implies, gives you access to online help related to the operation of your website.

 At the far right of the toolbar, the active user is displayed with a link to their user information.
 There is also a link to Log out of the site.

 Finally, there is a link which allows you to open or close the shortcut bar.

-Insert 1223_02_03_Shortcut Toggle.png
+Insert image 1223_04_03.png

-Let 's look at these sections in more detail.
-We will skip over the Content and Structure Sections since we covered those in the last chapter.
+Let's look at these sections in more detail.
+The changes within the Content and Structure sections were covered in the last chapter, so we will not cover them again here.

+Menu and Block functionality has not changed from Drupal 6.
+If you need a refresher course on these topics, you can refer to any Drupal 6 book, like "Drupal 6 Site Builder Solutions", Mark Noble, Packt Publishing which I authored, or an introductory Drupal 7 book.

 Dashboard

 Let's start by looking at the dashboard.
-The default dashboard is pretty spartan as you can see in the following image.
+The default dashboard is pretty spartan as you can see in the following image:

-Insert 1223_03_02_Default_Dashboard.png
+Insert image 1223_04_02.png

 However, this spartan view belies the true power behind the dashboard.
 The default view contains two blocks, the management block which contains a copy of the menus that make up the top toolbar and a block with new user's to the site.
-Although this is an ok, starting point, we can certainly make the dashboard more useful.
+Although this is an OK starting point, we can certainly make the dashboard more useful.

-To customize the dashboard, click on the Customize link.
-This will open a new interface allowing you to modify the dashboard.
+To customize the dashboard, click on the Customize dashboard link.
+This will open a new interface allowing you to modify the dashboard:

-Inset 1223_03_03_Dashboard_Customization.png
+Insert image 1223_04_03.png

 The dashboard is made up of two unequally sized regions.
-Each region can contain one ore more blocks.
+Each region can contain one or more blocks.
 Each region is outlined with dashed lines while you are customizing the dashboard.
 A list of all blocks that can be added to the dashboard are displayed above the regions.

-To add a block to a region, drag it from the list of blocks to the region you want to insert it into.
+To add a block to a region, drag it from the list of blocks to the region into which you want to insert it:

-Insert 1223_03_04_Add_Block_To_Dashboard.png
+Insert image 1223_04_04.png